 During port entry, authorities like coastguards, company representatives, and classification societies would conduct internal and external audits to ensure the competence of the crew during emergencies.
 All documents are presented to confirm all firefighting, lifesaving equipment, etc., are properly maintained.

-Fire drills are conducted twice a month or as much as practicable and the situation allows.
-Emergency fire pumps are being tested to make sure teams are able to combat the fire either on deck or in the engine room.
+Fire drills are conducted twice a month or as much as practicable and the situation allows, following SOLAS Regulation 19, 3.5.
+Emergency fire pumps are tested regularly to ensure teams can combat fires either on deck or in the engine room, as required by SOLAS Chapter II-2 Regulation 15, 2.2.5.

-Fire hydrants, hoses, self-contained breathing apparatus, emergency escape breathing devices, etc., are tested for industry-required standard operating procedures.
+Fire hydrants, hoses, self-contained breathing apparatus, emergency escape breathing devices, and other safety equipment are tested regularly to meet industry-required standard operating procedures and SOLAS standards.

 Abandon Ship Drill